olafwied/olafwied.github.io/index.md

 ---
 {% include JB/setup %}

-This my personal blog where I share my experiences implementing machine learning algorithms from scratch (for mostly educational purposes).
+This is my personal blog where I share my experiences implementing machine learning algorithms from scratch (for mostly educational purposes).

 ## Posts